-- (15) A restricted person who enters Victoria under an exemption granted under subclause (6) or subclause (11) must: - (a) enter Victoria within 72 hours of the time set out in the exemption; and Note 1: an exemption will expire if the restricted person does not enter Victoria within 72 hours of the time set out in the exemption and the prohibited person will need to re-apply for a new exemption.
-Note 2: an exemption may be subject to a condition to enter at a particular point of entry into Victoria under subclause (13)(b). - (b) where the person, at the time the person enters Victoria, has been in an orange zone in a State, Territory or Green Zone Country at any time after the relevant zone commencement time in the previous 14 days, comply with any conditions imposed on the exemption. - (16) A prohibited person who enters Victoria under an exemption granted under subclause (6) or subclause (11) must: - (a) enter Victoria within 72 hours of the time set out in the exemption; and Note 1: an exemption will expire if the prohibited person does not enter Victoria within 72 hours of the time set out in the exemption and the prohibited person will need to re-apply for a new exemption.
-Note 2: an exemption may be subject to a condition to enter at a particular point of entry into Victoria under subclause (13)(b). - (b) carry, and present on request to an authorised officer, a Victoria Police member or a Protective Services Officer (or other person under such person's direction): - (i) the exemption; and - (ii) documentary evidence supporting the grounds for the exemption, if applicable; and - (iii) subject to subclauses (iv) and (v), the prohibited person's photographic personal identification including the address at which the prohibited person ordinarily resides (unless the person is under the age of 18); and
+- (15) A restricted person who enters Victoria under an exemption granted under subclauses (6) or (11) must: - (a) enter Victoria within 72 hours of the time set out in the exemption; and

+Note 1: an exemption will expire if the restricted person does not enter Victoria within 72 hours of the time set out in the exemption and the prohibited person will need to re-apply for a new exemption.

+Note 2: an exemption may be subject to a condition to enter at a particular point of entry into Victoria under subclause (13)(b). - (b) comply with any conditions imposed on the exemption. - (16) A prohibited person who enters Victoria under an exemption granted under subclauses (6) or (11) must: - (a) enter Victoria within 72 hours of the time set out in the exemption; and

+Note 1: an exemption will expire if the prohibited person does not enter Victoria within 72 hours of the time set out in the exemption and the prohibited person will need to re-apply for a new exemption.

+Note 2: an exemption may be subject to a condition to enter at a particular point of entry into Victoria under subclause (13)(b). - (b) carry, and present on request to an authorised officer, a Victoria Police member or a Protective Services Officer (or other person under such person's direction): - (i) the exemption; and - (ii) documentary evidence supporting the grounds for the exemption, if applicable; and - (iii) an acceptable form of identification; and - (c) unless the specific conditions of the exemption granted to the prohibited person provide that the person is not required to be tested for SARS-CoV-2, get tested for SARS-CoV-2: - (i) unless the person has received a negative SARS-CoV-2 test result within 72 hours prior to entry to Victoria, within 72 hours of the time the person enters Victoria; and - (ii) on or about day 13 during the period of self-quarantine under subclause (g); and
-Example: photographic personal identification includes a driver's licence issued by any State, Territory or Green Zone Country or a passport issued by Australia or a Green Zone Country.
-Evidence of the current address where the person ordinarily resides includes a driver's licence or any other document issued by any State, Territory or Green Zone Country or any municipal district, local government area, unincorporated local government area (not including Lord Howe Island) or local authority, including a rates notice.

-- (iv) if the prohibited person is unable to provide photographic personal identification in accordance with subclause (iii), two forms of documentary evidence satisfactory to the authorised officer, Victoria Police member or Protective Services Officer (or other person under such person's direction) to prove the prohibited person's identity (unless the prohibited person is under the age of 18); and - Example: documentary evidence includes Medicare card, Australian, State, Territory or Green Zone Country government correspondence, credit card or utility bill. - (v) if the prohibited person is unable to provide evidence of the current address where the person ordinarily resides in accordance with subclause (iii), other documentary evidence satisfactory to the authorised officer, Victoria Police member or Protective Services Officer (or other person under such person's direction) of the prohibited person's address (unless the prohibited person is under the age of 18); and - Example: a letter from an Indigenous community leader or community services provider confirming the prohibited person's identity and confirming the prohibited person's address or other place of residence arrangements. - (c) unless the specific conditions of the exemption granted to the prohibited person provide that the person is not required to be tested for SARS-CoV-2, get tested for SARS-CoV-2: - (i) unless the person has received a negative SARS-CoV-2 test result within 72 hours prior to entry to Victoria, within 72 hours of the time the person enters Victoria; and - (ii) on or about day 13 during the period of self-quarantine under subclause (g); and - (d) travel directly from their place of departure to Victoria; and - (e) whilst in direct and short term transit to Victoria, minimise contact with other persons; and - (f) travel directly to the premises at which the prohibited person ordinarily resides or such other premises suitable for the prohibited person to reside in for the purpose of self-quarantine in accordance with subclause (g); and - (g) self-quarantine at the premises at which the prohibited person ordinarily resides or another premises that is suitable for the prohibited person to reside in for the purpose of self-quarantine for 14 days (subject to subclauses (h) and (i)(ii)), and only leave that premises: - (i) to attend a specified event or place, subject to additional requirements set out in the exemption in relation to: - (A) the period the prohibited person may spend at the specified event or place; and - (B) whether other persons with whom the prohibited person does not ordinarily reside are permitted to be present at the specified event or place; and - if the prohibited person is permitted to attend a worksite, record keeping requirements of any worksite the prohibited person attends; or - (ii) to obtain medical care or medical supplies; or - (iii) to get tested for SARS CoV-2; or - (iv) in an emergency situation; or - (v) if required to do so by law; or - (vi) to leave Victoria; and
+- (d) travel directly from their place of departure to Victoria; and - (e) whilst in direct and short term transit to Victoria, minimise contact with other persons; and - (f) travel directly to the premises at which the prohibited person ordinarily resides or such other premises suitable for the prohibited person to reside in for the purpose of self-quarantine in accordance with subclause (g); and - (g) self-quarantine at the premises at which the prohibited person ordinarily resides or another premises that is suitable for the prohibited person to reside in for the purpose of self-quarantine for 14 days (subject to subclauses (h) and (i)(ii)), and only leave that premises: - (i) to attend a specified event or place, subject to additional requirements set out in the exemption in relation to: - (A) the period the prohibited person may spend at the specified event or place; and

+S 467